 Civil society traditions

-Thailand is suffering from three acrimonious, entrenched conflicts.
-At the national level, there is a socioeconomic and political conflict between opponents (predominantly arch-royalists) and supporters of populists Thaksin Shinawatra, Yingluck and their families.
-Rural dwellers and the lower-middle class strongly backed the ex-prime minister, while the upper-middle classes and elites vehemently opposed him.
-This clash receded during the junta (2014 – 2019) but was reignited following the 2019 election.
+Thailand is experiencing three acrimonious, entrenched conflicts.
+At the national level, there is a socioeconomic and political conflict between opponents (predominantly arch-royalists) and supporters of populist Thaksin Shinawatra and his family.
+Rural residents and the lower-middle class strongly backed the former prime minister, while the upper-middle class and elites vehemently opposed him.
+The post-2023 coalition government encompassing Thaksin’s Pheu Thai and conservative political parties diminished tensions between these two sides.
+As the review period closed in 2025, it appeared that arch-royalist demonstrations against the Pheu Thai-led government could begin.

-The second national-level conflict is between youth-led demonstrators opposing the military-dominated government, who are demanding reforms of the government, military, and monarchy.
-Partly because of these protesters’ criticisms of the monarchy, social trust in the monarchy and traditions of a civil society centered upon monarchy appear to have been weakened.
+The second national-level conflict has been between youth-led demonstrators and the military-dominated government, with protesters demanding reforms to the government, military and monarchy.
+Partly because of these protesters’ criticisms of the monarchy, social trust in the monarchy and in traditions of a civil society centered on the monarchy have seemed to weaken.
+A combination of state repression and the results of the 2023 general election led to the protests subsiding, at least temporarily.
+This is in part because some of the protesters’ modest demands were brought into the Thai lower house due to the victory of the Move Forward Party (which regrouped into the People’s Party).

 A third conflict has been the Malay-Muslim insurgency in Thailand’s southernmost provinces of Yala, Narathiwat and Pattani.
-This has contributed to an increasingly hard-line stance by Malay-Muslim insurgents against southern Buddhists (and vice versa), resulting in heightened levels of violence between Buddhists and Muslims in that region.
-In 2023, dialogue between the insurgents and the Thai state continued (begun in 2013), though the two sides have also persisted in using violence; the insurgents mostly against Thai security officials; the Thai military/police against suspected insurgents.
-Violence has generally declined since 2011.
+This has contributed to increasingly hard-line stances by Malay-Muslim insurgents against southern Buddhists (and vice versa), resulting in heightened violence between Buddhists and Muslims in that region.
+In early 2025, dialogue between the insurgents and the Thai state was continuing, though the two sides were also persisting in using violence.
+The incidence of violence has generally declined since 2011, however.

 Conflict intensity

-Though the Thai state has attempted to enhance strategic capacity by prioritizing and organizing its policy measures (e.g., gaining and organizing expertise, evidence-based policymaking, regulatory impact assessments, strategic planning units), in terms of anti-corruption and controlling pollution, these goals have been hindered by powerful economic interests.
+Although the Thai state has sought to enhance its strategic capacities by prioritizing and organizing its policy measures (e.g., gaining and organizing expertise, engaging in evidence-based policymaking, conducting regulatory impact assessments, and creating strategic planning units) in areas such as anti-corruption and pollution control, these goals have been hindered by powerful economic interests.

 Prioritization

-The 2019 election facilitated policy implementation in the sense that the newly elected government became somewhat more accountable and transparent.
-However, through this government’s lifespan (2019 – 2023) its ability to establish policy clarity diminished because of the several political parties within the ruling coalition, as well as the numerous intraparty factions within the dominant Palang Pracharat party.
-As a result, there was a plethora of policies discussed, promoted or opposed by different member parties of the ruling coalition, making policy implementation occasionally difficult.
-An emphasis on strong defense spending, inherited from the junta, was one policy effectively implemented because of the enormous influence the military had over the government.
-Following the previous junta strategy, the government also sought to improve policy implementation in the insurgency-prone Deep South, by merging the region’s allocation of resources across ministries.
-Other policies that were effectively implemented included prioritizing alliances with large-scale domestic and foreign investors (especially those from China), the consolidation of the Eastern Economic Corridor, and the establishment of more free trade zones along the country’s borders.
-Continuing the initiative of the junta, the government announced megaproject plans set for completion as far away as 2030.
-The COVID-19 pandemic led the government to prioritize the implementation of a policy aimed at managing it.
-This included the implementation of an emergency decree that rationalized the country’s reluctant steps toward greater democracy.
-Quarantines and mandatory face masks were also implemented.
-Moreover, the pandemic’s negative effects on the economy forced the government to revert from a market economy toward increased fiscal manipulations, as well as delivering more economic handouts to Thais.
-In 2023, post-pandemic Thailand, the government has put an end to most COVID-19 medical requirements while withdrawing COVID-19 economic stimulus packages.
-It is also working toward implementing policies that seek to develop a stronger market economy.
+The 2023 election facilitated policy implementation because the newly elected government was more accountable and transparent than the previous military-dominated the government from 2019 to 2023.
+However, as the new government took office, its ability to establish policy clarity and consensus diminished because of the presence of several political parties within the ruling coalition, which included Pheu Thai as well as conservative parties such as Bhumjaithai, Palang Pracharat and Ruam Thai Sang Chart, as well as the numerous intraparty factions within the dominant Pheu Thai Party.
+Consequently, there was a plethora of policies discussed, promoted or opposed by different member parties of the ruling coalition, making policy implementation occasionally difficult.
+An emphasis on strong defense spending, inherited from the junta (and reinforced by pressure from the military on Pheu Thai), was effectively implemented because of the military’s enormous influence over the government.
+The Pheu Thai-led government also sought to improve policy implementation in the insurgency-prone Deep South by merging the region’s allocation of resources across ministries.
+Other policies that were effectively implemented included the prioritization of alliances with large-scale domestic and foreign investors (especially those from China and Japan), the consolidation of the Eastern Economic Corridor, and the establishment of more free-trade zones along the country’s borders.
+Continuing earlier projects, the Paetongtarn-led government sought to advance megaproject plans set for completion as far away in time as 2030.
+It is also working to implement policies to enhance the country’s market economy.

 Implementation

-In Thailand, learning from the past is coincidental rather than institutionalized.
-An example can be seen in public policy: Thailand’s government (2019 – 2023) learned from the past in the sense that its policy was oriented around a diluted form of Thaksin-style populist policies (“Pracha Rat”) to shore up popular support.
-During the period under review, with regard to confronting pro-democracy demonstrators, the government seems to have learned from the past.
-The use of violence against protesters in 1973, 1976, 1992, 2008, 2009 and 2010 – policies that tainted the state’s image – were replaced by targeted arrests of protest leaders and the setting up of barricades to keep protesters back.
-Regarding the Deep South insurrection, Thailand’s government has continued the policy of the junta (2014 – 2019) and (before that) the Yingluck government of negotiating with the rebel resistance, while also engaging in violent repression.
-In response to the COVID-19 pandemic, the government quickly declared 14 urgent measures to manage the crisis and then announced an emergency decree.
-In an effort to resurrect a post-COVID-19 market economy, the government lifted COVID-19 restrictions in October 2022 and brought an end to its economic stimuli measures.
-This decision resembled the manner in which the Thaksin government (2001 – 2005) had responded to the 1997 Asian financial crisis.
+In Thailand, learning from the past tends to be coincidental rather than institutionalized.
+During the period from 2020 to 2022, in its confrontation with pro-democracy demonstrators, the government does seem to have learned from the past.
+The use of violence against protesters in 1973, 1976, 1992, 2008, 2009 and 2010 – a practice that tainted the state’s image – was replaced by targeted arrests of protest leaders and the erection of barricades to keep protesters back.
+Regarding the Deep South insurrection, Thailand’s post-2023 government has continued the policy of the junta (2014 – 2019) and Yingluck governments, negotiating with the rebel resistance while also engaging in violent repression.
+In an effort to revive the economy after its pandemic-era decline, the government lifted COVID-19 restrictions in October 2022 and brought an end to its economic stimulus measures.
+This decision resembled the way in which the Thaksin government (2001 – 2005) responded to the 1997 Asian financial crisis.
+Finally, the post-2023 Pheu Thai government appears to have learned from the past in the sense that it has avoided the kind of confrontation with arch-royalists seen in 2014, when conflicts between that era’s Pheu Thai government and arch-royalists led to a military coup.

 Policy learning